Oneonta Immigration Attorneys & Lawyers

 A reentry permit gives permission for a U.S. lawful permanent resident (LPR) — also known as a green card holder — or conditional permanent resident to reenter the U.S. after an extended period of time abroad.
 Permission is granted by the U.S. Citizen and Immigration Services (USCIS).
 LPRs are expected to permanently and primarily live in the United States.
 It can be a problem if a lawful permanent resident must travel abroad for extended periods of time.

 A reentry permit must be granted prior to the lawful permanent resident's departure from the United States.
 Without a reentry permit, an LPR who resides out of the U.S. for an extended period of time may lose their status as a lawful permanent resident.
-For short-term international travel, a reentry permit is not needed.
-Only a green card and passport would be necessary to return t
+F

 - 16 min read